 What is the InQuire Engagement Framework™?

 The InQuire Engagement Framework is grounded in neuroscience and cognitive psychology and psychometrics.
-Above all, it’s based on data – so we know it works.
-The framework is comprised of three dimensions:
+Above all, it’s based on data–so we know it works.
+The framework is comprised of these three dimensions:

-This model can be applied to absolutely any kind of learning environment – not only virtual classrooms.
-So even as the environment itself changes throughout a blended program, the environmental engagement is still as important.
+This model can be applied to absolutely any kind of learning environment–not only virtual classrooms.
+Even as the environment itself changes throughout a blended program, the environmental engagement is still as important.

-It's important to remember that all three dimensions are equally important and each of the dimensions affect the other two
+It's critical to remember that all three dimensions are equally important and that each of the dimensions affects the other two.

 Emotional, Intellectual, and Environmental Engagement